-On November 20, 2023, the Company issued \$425.0 million aggregate principal amount of 7.250% senior notes due 2031 (the "2031 Notes").
+On November 20, 2023, the Company, together with Sealed Air Corporation (US), issued \$425.0 million aggregate principal amount of 7.250% senior notes due 2031 (the "2031 Notes").
 The 2031 Notes will mature on February 15, 2031.
 Interest is payable on May 15 and November 15 of each year, commencing on May 15, 2024.
-The 2031 Notes are guaranteed on a senior unsecured basis by each of the Company's existing and future wholly-owned domestic subsidiaries that guarantee its senior secured credit facilities, subject to release under certain circumstances.
+The 2031 Notes are guaranteed on a senior unsecured basis by each of the Company's existing and future wholly-owned domestic subsidiaries that guarantee its senior secured credit facilities (other than Sealed Air Corporation (US)), subject to release under certain circumstances.
 We capitalized \$4.2 million of fees incurred in connection with the 2031 Notes, which are included in Long-term debt, less current portion on our Consolidated Balance Sheets.